ChenXu02/ProbETA/Model/Readme.md

 ### 2. `ProbETA/`
 This folder contains the core code for **travel time prediction**.
 It implements the **ProbETA** model, which uses link representation learning for probabilistic travel time estimation.

-You will also find the `main.py` script to start the training and testing process.
+You will find the `main.py` script to start the training and testing process.

 ### 3. `Result/`
 This folder stores all the **result images** produced during the experiments.
 These images typically include: